Background pattern

 0.2-0.6 mg/kg/h

-The doses included in the table should be considered as guidelines for use in pediatrics.
+The doses included in the Table should be considered as guidelines for use in pediatrics.
 There are individual variations.
-In children with a high body weight, a gradual reduction in dose is often necessary, based on the ideal body weight.
-Consult relevant literature for factors affecting specific blockage techniques and patient requirements.
+In children with a high body weight, a gradual reduction of the dose is often necessary, which should be based on the ideal body weight.
+Suitable literature should be consulted regarding the factors affecting specific block techniques and individual patient requirements.

-The doses for peripheral nerve block in infants and children provide guidelines for use in children without severe disease.
-For children with severe disease, a more conservative dose and close monitoring are recommended.
+The doses for peripheral nerve block in infants and children provide guidelines for use in children without severe illness.
+For children with severe illnesses, a more conservative dose and close monitoring are recommended.

-Careful aspiration before and during injection is recommended to prevent intravascular injection.
+Careful aspiration is recommended before and during injection to prevent intravascular injection.
 The patient's vital functions should be closely monitored during injection.
-If toxic symptoms appear, injection should be stopped immediately.
+If toxic symptoms occur, the injection should be interrupted immediately.

-A single epidural caudal injection of 2 mg/ml of ropivacaine provides adequate postoperative analgesia below T12 in most patients when a dose of 2 mg/kg is used in a volume of 1 ml/kg.
-The volume of the epidural caudal injection can be adjusted to achieve a different distribution of sensory block, as recommended in the literature.
-Doses of up to 3 mg/kg of a ropivacaine concentration of 3 mg/ml have been studied in children over 4 years, but this concentration is associated with a higher incidence of motor block.
+A single epidural caudal injection of 2 mg/ml of ropivacaína produces adequate post-surgical analgesia below T12 in most patients when a dose of 2 mg/kg in a volume of 1 ml/kg is used.
+The volume of the epidural caudal injection can be adjusted to obtain a different distribution of the sensory block, as recommended in the literature.
+Doses of up to 3 mg/kg of a ropivacaína concentration of 3 mg/ml have been studied in children over 4 years; however, this concentration is associated with a higher incidence of motor block.

 Incompatibilities

-Precipitation may occur in alkaline solutions, as ropivacaine has limited solubility at pH > 6.0.
+Precipitation may occur in alkaline solutions since ropivacaína shows poor solubility at pH > 6.0.

 Remove the overwrap immediately before administering the preparation.